nteract/content-guide/writing-for-translation.md

 Indicate currency by using its 3-letter abbreviation, such as USD or CAD.
 Don’t use currency symbols, like $ or €.
 We would say 25 USD, not $25.

-Avoid colloquial phrases that relate to money, like “five-and-dime,” “greenbacks,” or “c-notes.”
+Avoid colloquial phrases that relate to money, like "five-and-dime," "greenbacks," or "c-notes."
 These won’t translate well.